rcl-learn/docs/event/create.md

 # Events
 **V1.0**

-An event is a live session delivered to learners via a Microsoft Teams meeting.
+An event is an online live session delivered to learners via a Microsoft Teams meeting.

 ## Event Group